vasspilka/LocalGrowth/README.md

   * An easy way for users to find what they need.
   * A social netwok for users to interact with the local businesses and users.
   * A model for storing Events and Deals data.
-  * Smart integration with Facebook and Google data.
+  * Smart integration with Facebook and Google.
-  * Automated Analytics to help admin make business decisions.
+  * Automated Analytics to help overviewing content.

 ## How to set up (Locally on your machine)